yuri-rage/f2c-rest-api/README.md

 ## Clone and run locally

 If you want to run without Docker, clone the repo and run with Python.
-You will need a locally installation of [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) built with Python bindings and associated dependencies.
+You will need a local installation of [Fields2Cover](https://github.com/Fields2Cover/Fields2Cover) built with Python bindings and associated dependencies.
 Once dependencies are satisfied:

 ```
 git clone https://github.com/yuri-rage/f2c-rest-api.git